Nonparametric Treatment Effect Identification in School Choice: Identification of atomic treatment effects

 \begin{rmksq}[Design-based inference] In some school choice markets (e.g. Denver Public Schools and Boston Public Schools), all schools are lottery schools, and so there is no RD-driven variation.
 In such settings, we can directly use the lottery variation to conduct design-based estimation and inference.
-Design-based approaches have the benefit that we do not need to assume assignment mechanisms have the cutoff structure in \cref{as:limitcutoff}, nor do we need to consider any asymptotic notions of identification.
-A previous draft of this paper (\url{https://arxiv.org/abs/2112.03872v2}) contains results on design-based estimation and connect propensity-score based regression estimators to Horvitz--Thompson estimators. \end{rmksq}
+Design-based approaches have the benefit that we do not need to assume assignment mechanisms have the cutoff structure in \cref{as:limitcutoff}, nor do we need to consider any asymptotic notions of identification. \Copy{rubin}{A previous draft of this paper (\url{https://arxiv.org/abs/2112.03872v2}) contains results on design-based estimation and connect propensity-score based regression estimators to Horvitz--Thompson estimators.
+These results apply to arbitrary school assignment algorithms, not limited to the deferred acceptance algorithms that we consider.
+On the other hand, a design-based approach conditions on the set of students observed and considers randomness solely through the lottery; thus it would not capture the uncertainty in generalizing to matchings of future students \citep{rubin1974estimating}. } \end{rmksq}

-\begin{rmksq}[Policy relevance and external validity] Since the aTEs condition on reported preferences, when students strategically report preferences and their strategic incentives depend on the school choice mechanism, the interpretation of aTEs necessarily depend on the mechanism.
-This is a limitation on the external validity of these causal estimands, absent stronger assumptions restricting treatment effect heterogeneity.
-On the other hand, for marginal changes to the current school mechanism, such as increasing the capacity of school $s_1$ by a small amount, aggregations of aTEs $\br{\tau_{s_1, s_0}(\cdot) : s_0 \in S}$ directly yield the impact of such policies. \end{rmksq}

 \begin{rmksq}[Noncompliance] Our results define the treatment as the school that a student is matched to by the assignment mechanism.
-This may not be the school that a student eventually attends.
+This may not be the school that a student eventually attends---some students may attend a school that is not in the centralized assignment system.
 Atomic treatment effects are thus interpreted only as intent-to-treat effects.
 Studying treatment effects of schools that students eventually attend amounts to analyzing an instrumental variable setting with heterogeneous treatment effects, multiple treatments, and a multivalued discrete instrument.
 Such settings---even without the additional complication of school choice mechanisms---remain an area of active research \citep{lee2018identifying,mogstad2020policy,behaghel2013robustness,kirkeboen2016field,kline2016evaluating}.
-We leave such analyses to future work. \end{rmksq}
+We leave such analyses to future work.\footnote{\Copy{fnhomo}{In contrast, \citet{abdulkadiroglu2017impact} are able to consider noncompliance because they assume no unobserved heterogeneity in treatment effects \citep{mogstad2024instrumental}.}} \end{rmksq}